 Whatever your reasoning, more and more parents are looking for classes and activities to sign their kids up for.
-There are so many options out there these days, from private groups and clubs to national chains, and private tutors.
-What too many parents overlook is that some of the best and most affordable classes are right under their noses!
+There are so many options out there these days, from private groups and clubs to national chains and private tutors.
+Too many parents overlook that some of the best and most affordable classes are right under their noses!

 Your local Forest Preserve, Park District and Library.

 All of these offer classes and activities for multiple age groups from mom and tot to grade school.
 They also tend to be more affordable than the private or national chains because you have already partially paid for them through your tax dollars.
 I genuinely don’t know why more parents don’t use them.

 When I moved to Lake County 2 years ago this fall, I was excited to have a local park district finally and to have such a great Forest Preserve District.
-I moved from an urban area that had a Great library program, but the parks and recreation were lacking.
+I moved from an urban area with a Great library program, but the parks and recreation were lacking.
 We eagerly signed up for programs every session since moving here.
 One class, or in some cases multiple classes, have either been very small or been canceled; Every.
 Single.
 Season.

-Now it could be luck and what we choose.
-For the most part, we stay away from team sports, my kids lean towards the academic (science, cooking, nature).
+Now it could be luck or what we chose.
+For the most part, we stay away from team sports; my kids lean towards academics (science, cooking, nature).
 However, we started with a soccer clinic this summer that we loved, and the fall version is threatened due to under-enrollment.